 Whether to adjust the thresholds (contour levels) to keep the enclosed volume constant throughout the series.
-This is useful when the signal level in the data changes over time or between states.showMarkers marker-spec [ precedingMarkerFrames N ] [ followingMarkerFrames M ]
+This is useful when the signal level in the data changes over time or between states.markers marker-spec [ precedingMarkerFrames N ] [ followingMarkerFrames M ]

 Display the specified markers to trace spatial and temporal paths.
 (A marker is implemented as an atom and can be specified similarly by model number, etc.) For marker display to be synchronized with playback, each marker should have a frame attribute with value corresponding to the time of the data set on which it was placed (0, 1, 2, etc.).
 This attribute is assigned when markers are created manually by clicking volume series data (see Marker Placement) or automatically with marker connected or vseries measure.
 The attribute is used to limit marker display to the corresponding time.
 Simultaneously, markers can also be displayed for N earlier time points (default 0) and M later time points (default 0) using precedingMarkerFrames and followingMarkerFrames, respectively.

 Whether to color volume contour surfaces to match markers within a specified distance cutoff (regardless of whether the markers are shown).
-All of the markers associated with the current time are used to color the current surface.
+All of the markers with frame attribute matching the current time are used to color the current surface.
 The coloring does not apply to solid displays.maxFrameRate rate

 Specify a maximum playback rate in steps per second.
 By default, playback is as fast as possible, which can be fairly slow for large data.
 This option can be used to slow playback when it is too fast; however, the number of image frames per time step will still depend on the speed of graphics rendering.
 The pauseFrames option slows playback more reproducibly and may be preferred.pauseFrames P